-Applicable percentage ownership before the offering is based on (i) 1,237,914,070 shares of our common stock outstanding immediately upon the closing of this offering, which includes shares issuable upon conversion of 84,485,407 shares of Series F redeemable convertible preferred stock issued subsequent to December 31, 2020 and (ii) the net exercise of (a) the outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock, resulting in the issuance of shares of our common stock and (b) the outstanding warrant to purchase 8,361,424 shares of our common stock, resulting in the issuance of shares of our Class A common stock.
+Applicable percentage ownership before the offering is based on (i) shares of our Class A common stock and shares of our Class B common stock outstanding immediately upon the closing of this offering and (ii) the net exercise of (a) the outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock, resulting in the issuance of shares of our common stock and (b) the outstanding warrant to purchase 8,361,424 shares of our common stock, resulting in the issuance of shares of our Class A common stock.

 Applicable percentage ownership after the offering is based on shares of Class A common stock and shares of Class B common stock outstanding immediately prior to the closing of this offering, after giving effect to the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into shares of our Class A common stock and shares of our Class B common stock in connection with the closing of this offering.
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of February 15, 2021.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of April 16, 2021.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.